ihcsim/linkerd2-tilt/README.md

 This repository contains the Tiltfile to run [Tilt](https://tilt.dev/) with the [Linkerd 2](https://linkerd.io/) control plane.

 ## Objectives
-The goal of this project is to find a tool that improves the efficiency of the development of the Linkerd2 control plane.
+The goal of this project is to find a tool that improves my development workflow.

 Specifically, the tool will enable:
-* Easy development experience with fast feedback loop
+* Uninterrrupted development experience with fast feedback loop
-  * Rebuild and re-deploy only what is changed
+  * Rebuild and redeploy only what is changed
 * Works with the current [Linkerd2 control plane repository](https://github.com/linkerd/linkerd2) layout, which contains:
   * source code for multiple components
   * mulitple Dockerfiles